ehu23/detect-me/README.md

 4. Maybe do something about that CPU intensity
 5. Change image input background
 6. Tilt is currently turned off, need to fix/change.
+7. Find a more compatible smooth scrolling feature.